nandorojo/solito/docs/docs/guides/firebase-auth.md

 We are taking the beautiful Solito starter project and simply adding authentication on top.

 - We will add a sign-in with Google button to our the homepage
-- We will make the /user page a protected route, which will only be accesible to signed in users
+- We will make the /user page a protected route, which will only be accesible for signed in users

 Simple!